 9. Everglades Garden, Leura

-The Everglades Garden in Leura is a sweet little spot about a 20-minute walk from Leura station.
-Filled with wonderful little waterfalls, beautiful greens, brilliant lookout spots and bright reds, this is an essential stop if you want to see autumn in its glory but don’t want to go too far from the city.
-Another plus, you get lovely views of the Blue Mountains as you wander around the gardens.
+The Everglades Garden in Leura is a picture-perfect spot, just a 20-minute walk from Leura station.
+Filled with wonderful little waterfalls, lush greenery, brilliant lookout spots, and bright foliage, it’s an essential stop if you want to see autumn in its glory without venturing too far from the city.
+You’ll also be surrounded by lovely views of the Blue Mountains as you wander around the gardens.

 10. Southern Highlands

-The Southern Highlands are a proper hotbed of activity during autumn.
-Take a leisurely walk through the Southern Highlands Botanic Gardens and Corbett Gardens and feast your eyes on all the colours.
-Hike up to the Mount Gibraltar lookout or head to charming village of Bundanoon.
+Take a leisurely stroll through the Southern Highlands Botanic Gardens and Corbett Gardens and feast your eyes on all the stunning autumn colours on display.
+If you’re feeling extra adventurous, hike up to the Mount Gibraltar lookout or head to the charming village of Bundanoon.
+There’s no shortage of autumn leaves in the Southern Highlands.
+We also recommend the charming towns of Bowral and Robertson for more autumn magic.

 11. Bathurst

-Bathurst truly comes alive with an explosion of colour during autumn.
-We’re talking vivid reds, fiery yellows and bright oranges spread across town.
-Reserve some time to experience its Autumn Colours program which celebrates the towns history or just walk through it’s quiet streets lined with trees and gardens.
+Bathurst truly comes alive with an explosion of vivid reds, bright yellows, and fiery oranges during autumn.
+Be sure to set aside time to experience its Autumn Colours program, which celebrates the town’s rich history, or simply wander through its charming streets, lined with colourful trees and beautiful gardens.

 12. Canberra

-Canberra’s pretty underrated and not typically a weekend fixture for Sydneysiders.
-But it more than deserves a mention.
-Take a walk along Lake Burley Griffin and you’ll witness a number of oak trees and poplars or wander through Griffith for all the rich autumn leaves and a quaint, inviting atmosphere.
+Canberra is pretty underrated and not typically top of mind for a weekend getaway from Sydney.
+But it’s absolutely worth the drive, especially during autumn.
+Take a walk along Lake Burley Griffin where you will find many oak trees and poplars or wander through Griffith for all the rich autumn leaves and a quaint, inviting atmosphere, perfect for an autumn stroll.

 13. Blackheath

-Just two towns past Katoomba you’ll find the pretty little town of Blackheath lined with rows of vivid red trees, a number of vintage stores and quiet cafes.
-It’s also easily accessible via train so make a day of it if you’re keen to experience autumn in all its glory.
+Just two towns past Katoomba, you’ll find the town of Blackheath, lined with rows of vivid red trees, charming vintage stores, and quiet cafes.
+It’s one of our favourite day trips from Sydney.
+Conveniently, it’s also easily accessible by train, so make a day of it if you’re looking to experience autumn in all its glory.

 14. Tumut

 Tumut is a small town in the Snowy Mountains and offers a magical experience during autumn.
-Its Falling Leaf festival celebrates the town and its history with a month of fun-filled activities.
+It’s known to showcase one of the most spectacular displays of autumn colours anywhere in all of NSW.
+Don’t miss out on the Falling Leaf Festival which celebrates the town’s rich history with a month of fun-filled activities.

 16. Wentworth Falls

-Wentworth Falls is yet another lovely little village in the Blue Mountains with striking maple trees and fiery reds.
-An absolute must see is the tunnel of leaves roofing overhead on the Sinclair Crescent en route to Wentworth Falls Lake.
-The lake itself is a superb idyllic spot to saunter down and take in the fresh mountain air and colour.
+Wentworth Falls is a lovely village in the Blue Mountains with striking maple trees and fiery red foliage.
+An absolute must-see is the tunnel of leaves roofing overhead on the Sinclair Crescent leading to Wentworth Falls Lake, forming an Instagram-worthy canopy of colourful leaves.
+The lake is also an idyllic spot to enjoy the sights and the fresh mountain air.

 17. Cattai National Park

-If you want your fill of autumn leaves not too far from the city, the Cattai National Park needs to be on your radar.
-You can walk, ride your bike, paddle along the river or go canoeing, there are a number of ways to enjoy autumn in the area.
+If you’re looking for an autumn escape that’s close to the city, Cattai National Park should definitely be on your radar.
+You can walk, ride your bike, paddle along the river or go canoeing — there are a number of ways to enjoy the beautiful autumn scenery in the area.

 18. Rumsey Rose Garden

-The Rumsey Rose Garden in Parramatta Park is a real hidden gem offering a variety of over 500 rose species on the premises.
-But the vibrant yellow autumn leaves are also a sight to behold.
+The Rumsey Rose Garden in Parramatta Park is a true hidden gem offering a variety of over 500 rose species.
+The quiet spot has many shaded areas where you can relax and enjoy the beauty of the autumn leaves.

 19. Macarthur Park

 Macarthur Park in Camden puts on quite a show during autumn.
-Pack a picnic and soak up the views at this picturesque little spot.
-Make sure you walk through the little walkway through the park for that perfect autumnal shot.
+Pack a picnic and take in the seasonal colours at this picturesque little spot.
+Don’t forget to check out the walkway through the park for that perfect autumnal shot.